-Media training schools also offer training for TV and radio positions.
-Sometimes your journey can be unconventional.
+There are online and in-person media training schools that offer training for TV and radio positions.

-Howard Stern started by making make-believe shows in his parents' basement.
-Every other day, you get comedians, authors, and actors becoming radio hosts.
+Howard Stern started by making make-believe shows in his parent's basement.
+Every other day, comedians, authors, and actors become radio hosts.

 Probably not everyone can become an astronaut, though.

-Similarly, you can create an internet radio station, and tune up your presenting skills.
+Similarly, you can create an internet radio station, and tune up your presenter skills.